photoprism/photoprism-docs/docs/developer-guide/metadata/colors.md

 # Color Detection

-Color detection is performed during indexing using a 3x3 thumbnail that covers the top, bottom, and center of an image e.g. <https://demo.photoprism.app/library/browse?color=green>.
+Color detection is performed while indexing using [a 3x3 thumbnail](../media/thumbnails.md#standard-sizes) that covers the top, bottom, and center of an image e.g. <https://demo.photoprism.app/library/browse?color=green>.

 ## Standard Colors